giobel/giobel.github.io/_posts/2018-02-18-JournalFiles.md

 we constructed a GST data structure for each modeller’s command string to identify shared sequences:
 - Several arbitrary minimum frequency threshold values were tested, among which we selected 250 and 500.
 - The minimum length of extracted common command patterns was also set to three.
+- The primitives extracted for minimum threshold of 250 are longer and represent meaningful modeling activities
+- The obtained patterns became shorter when we increased the minimum frequency threshold.
+This observation was expected since longer sequences tend to match less frequently

+## 5. Conclusion and Future Work

+1. The first phase is to identify the format in which different information items are stored.
+- CLean the obtained data
+2. use GST data structures to find common command sequences among BIM users.
+    - First, we transform command sequences into character-based input vectors.
+    - the transformed data is utilized to construct GST
+    - Frequent command patterns are identified by conducting DFS on the trees
+    - Extracted patterns for different users are compared against each other to identify shared sequences.

+The obtained results also confirmed our initial hypothesis that there are frequent command execution sequences shared among BIM modelers who work on similar projects

+- it might be a good idea to modify the proposed approach to calculate the average time it takes BIM users to executed different command patterns.
+    - provide customized training to improve designers’ performance.
+- calculated average times can help design manager to improve project outcomes by choosing an optimal team configuration